kusalananda/shell-toolbox/doc/shell.md

 > directory.
 > This will copy the whole directory structure rooted in the specified
 > directory to the temporary working directory.
-> This option conflicts with the
+> This option overrides any earlier
 > **-d**
 > option.